Table of Contents

 One of the easiest denture irritation remedies involves an item that is commonly found in the kitchen.
 To a glass of warm water, add between one-half to a full teaspoon of salt.
-Remove your false teeth and rinse your mouth with the solution for 15 to 30-seconds.
+Remove your false teeth and rinse your mouth with the solution for 15 to 30 seconds.
 This will assist in treating the inflammation that is causing the denture pain.

 How long does it take for gums to heal after dentures?

-It takes roughly between six and eight weeks for gum tissue to heal after dentures have replaced natural teeth.
+It takes roughly six and eight weeks for gum tissue to heal after dentures have replaced natural teeth.
 Once the swelling of the gums goes down, your dentures may not fit properly and will require adjustment.

 What can I put on sore gums from dentures?

 You have a few options available to you to treat denture gum irritation.
 Rinsing with a saltwater solution can help reduce the swelling as can a cold compress of a hand towel or paper towel resting on your gums.
-Over-the-counter medications that are formulated for treating inflammation and dental pain are also effective.
+Over-the-counter medications or gels that are formulated for treating inflammation and dental pain are also effective.

 How do you stop dentures from hurting?